marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 -------

 ## jeremy wilken, ai around the world. nvidia and gc0
-* academicallz trained futurist. disclaimer alls taemrnts are his own..does jot represent his employeer
+* academically trained futurist. disclaimer all statements are his own..does not represent his employer
-* diffenrent eegiona aieht own standards. mains 3levtricity by region..different standards and outlets
+* different regions with own standards. mains electricity by region..different standards and outlets
-* how does innovation change and evelop
+* how does innovation change and evolve
-* second issue: modems, all vonnect you to the same thing
+* second issue: modems, all connect you to the same thing
 * why this history lesson? innovations have patterns?
-* innocations build on orevious iterations
+* innovations build on previous iterations
-* afoption of innocation takes time
+* adoption of innovation takes time
 * innovations lead to innovations
-* a8 had alo unique characteristis. interctivity. personalization, svalez evolving. very unteractive withhumans
+* ai had also unique characteristics. interactivity. personalization, scalable, evolving. very interactive with humans
 * futures triangle. pull of the future, qeight of the oadyz push of the present
 * duturesplatform.cin/blog/how can we oreicct plausible future
 * national language technology platform: 5 european coubtries connecte and byild localized models